 Attractions nearby: Hearst Castle (6 miles south); Elephant Seal rookery (2 miles south of light) and the Big Sur Coast (the next 90 miles north on Highway 1)

 This photo is a view to the north taken from the top of the lighthouse and shows the beginning of the Big Sur coast.
 The broad coastal benches end here with the mountains nearly plunging right down to the sea.

-If you compare the photo to the right (taken around 2008) with the photo at the top of this page and the one directly below here, you can see that the recent, color photo shows the lighthouse tower to be dingy and stained.
+If you compare the photo to the above (taken around 2008) with the photo at the top of this page and the one directly below here, you can see that the recent, color photo shows the lighthouse tower to be dingy and stained.

 However, an extensive paint job has just been completed on the tower so that it once again appears in its brilliant white covering.

 How to visit the Piedras Blancas Light Station:

 Visiting the Piedras Blancas Light Station is available by reservation only at www.recreation.gov.

 Or call the reservation line from 10 a.m. – 12 a.m.
 EST):